|Quick Facts: Food Preparation Workers|

-Food preparation workers learn their skills through short-term on-the-job training, usually lasting several weeks.
+Food preparation workers learn through short-term on-the-job training, usually lasting several weeks.
 No formal education or previous work experience is required.

 The median hourly wage for food preparation workers was $11.92 in May 2019.

-Employment of food preparation workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
-Job opportunities are expected to be very good because of the need to replace workers who leave the occupation every year.
+Employment of food preparation workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Job prospects are expected to be very good because of the need to replace workers who leave the occupation every year.